SysManSquad/sysmansquadblogdev/content/posts/2021-02-16-multilingual-windows-10-20h2-osd-with-configmgr/index.md

                     </p>

                     <p>
                       I don't know how much work the lucky people in the Windows team did behind the scenes in order to make this work, but if you think about what they've done, they've nailed it.
 They solved the problem by not giving us any special instructions to follow.
-We literally no longer need to do anything special in our builds, or arguably any different compared to the way we <strong>should</strong> have been doing in all along, and it just works.
+We literally no longer need to do anything special in our builds, or arguably any different compared to the way we **should** have been doing in all along, and it just works.
                     </p>

                     <p>